Kano State Nigeria Travel Guide

 Purchase from local craftspeople.

-Bargain politely, without demanding excessively low costs.
+Bargain politely, without demanding excessively low prices.

 Support conservation efforts through shopping: The Rainforest Site